Lhasa to Everest Base Camp Tour 8 Days

 • Max.
 AltitudeN/A

 NoteYour safety is of the utmost concern while traveling with Adventure Club Trek.
 We will make every effort possible to follow the original itinerary, but we reserve the right to change that itinerary if a segment of it becomes a safety issue.
 Certain mountain regions are remote, natural disasters can happen, weather conditions can decline, and illness or injury can occur.
 To avoid dangerous situations, we may occasionally change the itinerary to ensure everyone’s safety.
-That being said, Adventure Club Trek will strive to provide you with the best possible Tibet Tours and Trekking experience and keep your safety our number one priority.
+That being said, Adventure Club Trek will strive to provide you with the best possible Tibet Tours and Trekking experience and keep your safety our priority.
 We thank you for your understanding.

 Cost Details